The 2018 Global Analyst Firm Awards have superseded the post below.

 - HfS’s research is rated even more highly, and its events are rated second only to Gartner’s, but its influence on purchasing is coming under more competitive pressure.

-- PAC, part of the CXP Group, has risen into the top five this year, as the integration of its PAC, BARC and le CXP units progress.
+- The CXP Group has risen into the top five this year, as the integration of its PAC, BARC and le CXP units progress.
 The group’s top-five position comes from excellent advisory services and the highest rated research in the top ten firms.
 Its influence on purchasing has grown notably.

 - Ovum’s research has also improved, and its advisory days and reprint services are highly valued.
 Its peer services are the weakest in the top ten.

 - Everest Group is rated strongly for research, inquiry and advisory services.
 It has the opportunity to develop its influence on purchasing and its events business.

 - 451 Group has entered the top ten, pushing out the Digital Clarity Group.
 Its research and inquiry services are well-rated, but its peer services and events are badly under-developed.

 - NelsonHall has fallen out of the top five, but continues to offer strong research, inquiry and advisory services.
 It is also held back by low-value events and peer networking.

 - ISG holds on to its place in the top ten narrowly.
 Its research is not highly rated by most of its users, but its strong advisory services and its leading position in developing business leads continue to be highly valued.